Selecting fonts

 Default click action

-To switch modes click on the grid icon in the toolbar and enable/disable the Click to Collect Fonts option.
+To switch modes click on the grid icon in the toolbar and enable/disable Selection Mode.
 Or change the Default Action setting in Settings.

 Click to collect fonts setting